 Key Facts: Park Construction

-When did the construction of the Franklin D. Roosevelt Four Freedoms Park begin?
+When did the construction of the Franklin D. Roosevelt Four Freedoms State Park begin?

-- Construction of the Franklin D. Roosevelt Four Freedoms Park began March 29, 2010.
+Construction of the Franklin D. Roosevelt Four Freedoms State Park began March 29, 2010.

 How long did the construction take?